Germany's records and bests

 Ulm Minster: the world's tallest church

 Even if you dropped Ulm Minster into this startling gorge, it would still be poking out by a good ten metres.
-After all, the steeple of this church in the town situated along the banks of the Danube River on the edge of the Swabian Alb measures in at 161.53 metres, making it the tallest in the world – after a basilica in the Ivory Coast.
+After all, the steeple of this church in the town situated along the banks of the Danube River on the edge of the Swabian Alb measures in at 161.53 metres, making it the tallest in the world.
 If you want to visit the viewing platform, you'll have to climb 768 steps.
 But you'll be able to see all the way to the Alps on a clear day, making the effort more than worth your while.
 It took around 200 years to build Ulm Minster and the building managed to escape World War II largely unscathed.
 The building work was officially completed in 1890.

 By that point, Trier had been around for some time.
 As you might have guessed, this city close to the border with Luxembourg is the oldest city in Germany.
 Well, according to the city's claims at least.
 Since there is no official confirmation of this status and there is some debate as to the applicable definition of a city, a number of other places believe they deserve the title instead, including Augsburg, Andernach and Worms.